Working In East Lothian’s Forests

 Cleveland used to use a big horse to pull the trees out of the forest to be loaded.
-When they finished work he had to stable the horse so he was late for dinner so he got none.
+[On one occasion] when they finished work he had to stable the horse so he was late for dinner and … got none.
 He then helped himself and took two slices of dry bread and a piece of cheese so the cook had ten shillings deducted from his wages.

 The cook in the camp was Donald Gable and when the camp broke up he was praised by the Big Wigs for saving £100 worth of tea and rations that was the mens’ food.
 It was in the Edinburgh Evening News.
 When Cleveland came his three uncles and his great uncle came as well and quite a few cousins.
 The Great Uncle was about seven feet tall.
 Cleveland (Clive) won the Golden Gloves before he came here at the age of seventeen.”